Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Node Operator

-A Block Producer is an identifiable entity composed of one or more individuals that express interest in participating in running an Wire network.
+A Node Operator Producer is an identifiable entity composed of one or more individuals that express interest in participating in running an Wire network.
 By participating it is meant these entities will provide a full node, gather transactions, verify their validity, add them into blocks, and propose and confirm these blocks.
 A Node Operator is generally required to have experience with system administration and security as it is expected that their full-node have constant availability.

 ## Node Operator Schedule

 The list of block producers who currently have the possibility of being selected to produce the next block.
 This list changes with every new block.

 **Related** Node Operator